 - kidney disease

-Are you interested in using an IUD for birth control?
-Talk with your doctor about your medical history.
-There are certain risk factors that may increase your chances of excessive menstrual bleeding.
-Since they may make menstrual symptoms worse, copper IUDs aren’t recommended for women who have any of the following conditions:
+Certain risk factors may increase your chances of excessive menstrual bleeding.
+Since they may make menstrual symptoms worse, a doctor may not recommend copper IUDs for people with the following conditions:

 - heavy or irregular menstrual bleeding